Heisenberg3562/WDL-2020/README.md

 ## Term work Assessment:

+Click to view the directory in the current Repository.
 - <a href="https://github.com/Heisenberg3562/WDL-2020/tree/master/Experiment_1">Experiment 1 - Installation and Setting of LAMP / WAMP / XAMP</a>
 - <a href="https://github.com/Heisenberg3562/WDL-2020/tree/master/Experiment_2">Experiment 2 - Create Simple web page using HTML5</a>
 - <a href="https://github.com/Heisenberg3562/WDL-2020/tree/master/Experiment_3">Experiment 3 - Design and Implement web page using CSS3 and HTML5</a>